alexandre-lelain/react-theme-mode/README.md

 ```

 The `setTheme()` function will automatically save the new theme in the *localStorage* for future visits.
 You can disable
 this default behavior using the *noStorage* prop.
-See the API section below for more references.
+See the [API](#api) section below for more references.

+> Since the `useThemeMode()` hook is using a Context, you can manage your theme from **anywhere** inside your React application.

 ## API

 ### ThemeModeProvider

+A React provider.
 Provides a state management for the theme mode.
 You need to wrap any of your components that consume the **useThemeMode()** hook inside it.
 It acts mainly as a initializer of your theme.

 #### Props